Ex Astris Scientia

 A: There are two theories.
 "Ex Astris Scientia" might be inspired by the motto of Apollo 13, "Ex Luna, Scientia" - an obvious choice.
 Another possibility is that it was derived from "Ex Scientia Tridens" ("from knowledge sea power"), which happens to be the motto of the US Naval Academy - another clear parallel.

-Q: How large is EAS and how many visitors do you have?
+Q: How big is EAS and how many visitors do you have?

 Q: How many people are in the team that maintains EAS?

-A: EAS is essentially not a group project, but was created by yours truly in over 8000 hours by now - the time watching episodes, hanging around in discussion forums and answering e-mails not even included.
-However, it wouldn't have been possible without the assistance of countless individuals who have made available images, information and encouragement and who receive due credit on the Acknowledgements page.
+A: EAS was created by yours truly in some 20,000 hours by now - the time watching episodes, hanging around in discussion forums and answering e-mails not even included.
+However, it wouldn't have been possible without the assistance of countless individuals who have made available images, information and encouragement and who receive their due credit on the Acknowledgements page.

 Q: I know a lot about Trek and I'm experienced in web design too.
 How can I join the EAS team?

 A: There is no way of "joining" EAS.
-This is because the static site concept is unsuited for collaborative efforts.
-Another reason is that I want to be free in the decision what to take care of with priority.
-I am horrified by the idea of working under permanent deadline pressure in my leisure time, which would be inevitable to achieve anything in a group.
+This is because the static site concept is totally unsuited for collaborative efforts, and there is no way of changing that except for starting almost from scratch.
+Another reason is that I want to be free in the decision what to tend to with priority.
+I am horrified by the idea of working under permanent deadline pressure in my leisure time, but exactly that would be absolutely inevitable to get anything done in a group.
 I don't expect that from my contributors either.
-Moreover, you can call me conceited, but I am fond of exerting total control over one of the world's largest Star Trek websites.
+Moreover, you can call me conceited, but I am fond of exerting total control over one of the world's most influential Star Trek websites.
 You can help me as a contributor, you can point out problems or recommend improvements.
 More on the topic of contributions can be found in the FAQ section on Content.

 Q: Do you give me permission to put up a link to EAS?

 A: Of course!
-However, please acknowledge that I usually can't return the favor, as this would mean linking to thousands of sites that have links to EAS.
+However, please acknowledge that I usually won't return the favor.
 You may want to add a link to your site yourself using my Add-a-Link feature.

-Q: Will you join our banner exchange program?
+Q: Will you join our advertising program?
 You might earn a few dollars with it.

 A: No way.
 My website is strictly non-commercial and will always stay strictly non-commercial, although significant expenses are necessary to maintain it.
-I do not post any links to commercial sites, unless they are useful for obtaining fact and pictures.
+I do not post any links to commercial sites, unless they are useful for obtaining facts and pictures.
 In particular, I oblige myself never to accept any payment for posting anything on my site or for giving away its reputation for commercial purposes.
-Much less will I agree to a paid banner or pop-up or even ActiveX shit hovering across the content.
-I hate that like hell on other sites, and I will rather bury the site than put atrocities like that on EAS.
 I move any sponsoring offers straight into the trash can.

 Q: Do you accept donations from visitors?

-A: No. I am able and I wish to pay for the
+A: No. I am able to and I wish to pay for the expenses myself.

-Q: Would you announce the relaunch of my website or post news of my community on your index page?
+Q: Would you announce the launch of my blog or post news of my community on your index page?

-A: Sorry, no. This is not a news site, and I only post EAS-related news (and not even all of them).
-If you have to announce something, please do it on a message board, or head for Trekweb, Trekmovie.com or TrekToday and let their editors decide whether it is important enough.
+A: Sorry, no. This is not a news site, and I exclusively post EAS-related news.
+If you have to announce something, please do it in the social media, or head for Trekmovie.com or TrekCore and let their editors decide whether your scoop is relevant.

 Q: Do you have a newsletter?